treellama/shapefusion/trunk/README.txt

 point to your wxWidgets source directory.
 Note that MacOS X binary builds are released together with each source release: they should work out-of-the-box without the need to install anything else.
-In case you're wondering why they are so large in size, it is because they carry the whole wxWidgets code linked statically.
+In case you're wondering why they are so large in size, it is because they carry the whole wxWidgets library together with ShapeFusion itself.

 Overview of the Shapes editor window
 ------------------------------------